 The Right Location

 Choosing the right location for your garden goes a long way to ensuring its success.
-You want somewhere that gets as much sunshine as possible—at least eight hours of direct sun a day is ideal, though if the only space you have gets less than this, don’t worry; there’s still plenty you can grow.
+You want somewhere that gets as much sunshine as possible—at least 8 hours of direct sun a day is ideal, though if the only space you have gets less than this, don’t worry; there’s still plenty you can grow.
 If you have the time, it’s worth noting where the shadows fall on a sunny day and at different times of the year—including in summer when overhead trees will be in leaf—so you can accurately judge how sunny the area you have in mind will likely be.

 Soil conditions are just as important.
 You want somewhere that doesn’t get waterlogged in wet weather or over the winter, and this is where raised beds can prove handy because by raising the planting area above ground level, you’re naturally going to improve drainage within the bed.
 You also want to avoid frost pockets—so steer clear of lower areas where sinking cold air tends to collect.